hikeventures/hikeventures.github.io/_posts/best/2014-03-05-best-throw-bags.markdown

 **Weight**: 635 grams / 1.4 lbs.
 **Fabric**: Polartec Power Stretch

-The NRS Guardian Wedge Waist Throw Bag

-In your boat or scouting a rapid, the NRS Pro Guardian Waist Throw Bag gives you 55 feet of high-strength rope that's always there when you need it.
-High-strength 1/4" UltraLine Water Rescue Rope is suitable for unpinning kayaks as well as rescuing swimmers.
+The NRS Guardian Wedge Waist Throw Bag is one of the lighter throw bags in our selection which comes with a 55 feet rope.
+This throw bag is suitable for kayaks as well as rescuing swimmers.
-The outer bag has a wide hook-and-loop flap and a zipper to facilitate removing the inner bag.
-Drainage holes in the bag expel water quickly.
-Removable Wedge Throw Bag has foam flotation to keep it on top of the water, mesh sides for drainage and drying, and reflective taping for increased visibility.
-A quick-release buckle on the adjustable waist belt ensures safe exit in an emergency.
-The internal throw bag comes completely free from the waist belt.
-Webbing loops along the belt allow you to attach carabiners.
-1/4" UltraLine rope has a maximum tensile strength of 2,495 pounds.
+There are also drainage holes in the bag and the bag floats easily on water.
+The rope has a tensile strength of 2,495 pounds.

 ---